Local History - the Victorian 'water cure' doctors of Great Malvern

 John Lewis Ricardo formed a consortium which established the Electric Telegraph Company in 1846.
 Initially lines were run besides railway tracks; it was not until the late 1870s that the Telegraph reached Malvern.

 After her affair with Dr Gully, Florence married second in 1875, Barrister, Charles Delaney Turner Bravo, who died of poisoning only a few months after their marriage in 1876.
-Dr Gully was called to give evidence at the inquest, which exposed his past affair and sadly brought him humiliation and deletion of his name from the medical register.
+Dr Gully was called to give evidence at the inquest, which exposed his past affair and sadly this brought him humiliation and deletion of his name from the medical register.

 Florence herself died soon after in 1878 aged only 33 years; probably from alcoholism.